-To the Honorable Mayor and d City Cou uncil: Oncor Clootrio D alivani Can tina by a
+To the Honorable Mayor and City Council:

 Oncor Electric Delivery Company, acting by and through the undersigned authorized officer, hereby accepts in all respects, on this the ;#rule; day of ;daterule;, 20, Ordinance No. ;#rule; amending the current electric franchise between the City and Oncor and the same shall constitute and be a binding contractual obligation of Oncor and the City.